Stop thinking with your Rabbit’s Foot! | Wedding Traditions Good or Bad? | First Look?

 - “Our first look was an amazing experience.
 It gave us 30 minutes together just for us and added 2.5 hours onto our wedding day that we actually got to spend together.
-We had an entire hour prior to the ceremony where we got to relax together with each other, our WP, and our parents because we had already seen each other.
+We had an entire hour prior to the ceremony where we got to relax together with each other, and our parents because we had already seen each other.
 We all got to wait in anticipation for the ceremony together, and it was very special.
-We also have pictures of my DH looking absolutely thrilled to see me walking down the aisle, so I can’t believe doing a first look ruined that moment at all.”
+We also have pictures of my husband looking absolutely thrilled to see me walking down the aisle, so I can’t believe doing a first look ruined that moment at all.”

 - “It was important to both of us to read our own vows, but I was so nervous that I wouldn’t be able to get the words out.
 The first look helped to get some of the jitters out of the way.
 Plus, it was a perfect, intimate moment that gave us lots of great pictures!”

 - “It was mine and my husband’s favorite part of our day.
 It was such an honest and raw moment between us.
 There wasn’t the pressure and anxiety of hundreds of eyes watching us.
 Still brings tears to my eyes.”

 - “I started off firm with no first look, as I felt there’s something so magical about the opening of the church doors and seeing each other for the first time.
 However, we did decide on doing the first look, and it was the best choice ever!
 It allowed us to enjoy more of the day together and with our bridal party.
 Plus, it allowed for our amazing wedding photographer to spend more time and take even more amazing images of the day!”

 - “We did a first look and it was awesome!
 While I am a fan of tradition and the groom seeing the bride for the first time at the ceremony, this made more sense as we did photos beforehand (would have been too dark after) and I’m really happy we did.
 We got to spend time together afterward, and the photos are super cute and emotional.”